 5. National Crackers over the Keyboard Day

-The creator of days as diverse Cook Something Bold and Pungent Day and Haunted Refrigerator Night, perhaps Roy’s crowning achievement is National Crackers Over the Keyboard Day, which encourages Americans to clog their computers with biscuit crumbs on August 28th.
+The creator of days as diverse Cook Something Bold and Pungent Day and Haunted Refrigerator Night, perhaps Roy’s crowning achievement is National Crackers Over the Keyboard Day.
+This unusual event encourages Americans to clog their computers with biscuit crumbs on August 28th.

 6. World Egg Week

 If one food deserves a day of celebration, it’s the egg.
 A staple in cooking all over the world, eggs are essential ingredients in a host of famous dishes.

-7. National Cook for your Pets Day
+7. National Cook For Your Pets Day

 If you look hard enough, you can find a foodie celebration for every day of the year.
-However, if you feel the need to throw a party for any of these particularly niche events, you may need to reevaluate your priorities.
+However, if you feel the need to celebrate one of these events, you may need to reevaluate your priorities.